 For questions related to VA funding for masters or PhD programs, contact the Graduate School at 401-863-2600 or [email protected].

-For questions related to VA funding for Executive Masters programs, contact the School of Professional Studies at 401-863-2700 or [email protected].
+For questions related to VA funding for School of Professional Studies (SPS) Master’s programs, you can contact them at 401-863-2700 or [email protected].